Page Reviewed / Updated - Mar. 2019

 The Nebraska Lifespan Respite Subsidy program provides financial assistance to low-income individuals to help pay for respite care.
-Respite care is temporary caregiving assistance to allow a primary caregiver time away from their caregiving responsibilities.
+This type of care provides temporary caregiving assistance to allow a primary caregiver time away from their caregiving responsibilities.
 Respite care can be provided at home, in adult day care, or very occasionally, in the home of the respite care provider.

 In addition to these requirements, eligibility is based on income, assets, and family size.
 In order to be eligible for the Lifespan Respite Subsidy program, income is limited to 312% of the current Federal Poverty Level (FPL).
-As of 2017, this means that for a single person, the monthly income limit is $3,136.
-Annualized this amount is $37,632.
-For a family of two (married couple), the monthly limit is $4,290 or annualized at $51,480.
+At the time of this writing, the 2018 FPL figures were still being used for eligibility purposes.
+This means that for a single person, the monthly income limit is $3,157.
+Annualized this amount is $37,876.
+For a family of two (married couple), the monthly limit is $4,281 or annualized at $51,355.
+However, it is assumed that the income limits will increase based on the 2019 FPL’s in the near future.
+This means that the income limit for an individual will be $3,247 / month ($38,969 / year), or for a married couple, $4,397 / month ($52,759 / year).
 One can deduct care related expenses from the applicant's countable income.
 Therefore, individuals with monthly income in excess of these limits may still qualify.
 For single individuals, the asset limit is $35,000, and for married couples, the asset limit is $50,000.
 Certain assets, such as an individual’s home, personal effects, and a vehicle, are not counted towards the asset limit.

 Make note, individuals who are receiving respite services via another government program are not eligible for services via the Lifespan Respite Program.